ethereum/execution-apis/src/engine/specification.md

 1. The values `(forkchoiceState.headBlockHash, forkchoiceState.finalizedBlockHash)` of this method call map on the `POS_FORKCHOICE_UPDATED` event of [EIP-3675](https://eips.ethereum.org/EIPS/eip-3675#specification) and **MUST** be processed according to the specification defined in the EIP.

-2. All updates to the forkchoice state resulting from this call **MUST** be made atomically.
+1. All updates to the forkchoice state resulting from this call **MUST** be made atomically.

-3. Client software **MUST** return `{status: SUCCESS, payloadId: null}` if `payloadAttributes` is `null` and the client is not `SYNCING`.
+1. Client software **MUST** return `{status: SUCCESS, payloadId: null}` if `payloadAttributes` is `null`.

-4. Client software **MUST** return `{status: SYNCING, payloadId: null}` if the payload identified by either the `forkchoiceState.headBlockHash` or the `forkchoiceState.finalizedBlockHash` is unknown or if the sync process is in progress.
+1. Client software **MUST** return `{status: SYNCING, payloadId: null}` if the payload identified by either the `forkchoiceState.headBlockHash` or the `forkchoiceState.finalizedBlockHash` is unknown.
 In the event that either the `forkchoiceState.headBlockHash` or the `forkchoiceState.finalizedBlockHash` is unknown, the client software **SHOULD** initiate the sync process.

-5. Client software **MUST** return `{status: SUCCESS, payloadId: buildProcessId}` if `payloadAttributes` is not `null` and the client is not `SYNCING`, and **MUST** begin a payload build process building on top of `forkchoiceState.headBlockHash` and identified via `buildProcessId` value.
+1. Client software **MUST** return `{status: SUCCESS, payloadId: buildProcessId}` if `payloadAttributes` is not `null`, and **MUST** begin a payload build process building on top of `forkchoiceState.headBlockHash` and identified via `buildProcessId` value.
 The build process is specified in the [Payload build process](#payload-build-process) section.

+1. Client software **MUST** update the fork choice state and initiate a payload build process, and respond accordingly despite of the sync process being in progress if payloads identified by the `forkchoiceState.headBlockHash` and the `forkchoiceState.finalizedBlockHash` are known.

-6. Client software **MUST** return `-32002: Invalid terminal block` error if a block referenced by `forkchoiceState.headBlockHash` is a PoW block that doesn't satisfy terminal block conditions according to [EIP-3675](https://eips.ethereum.org/EIPS/eip-3675#definitions).
+1. Client software **MUST** return `-32002: Invalid terminal block` error if a block referenced by `forkchoiceState.headBlockHash` is a PoW block that doesn't satisfy terminal block conditions according to [EIP-3675](https://eips.ethereum.org/EIPS/eip-3675#definitions).

-7. If any of the above fails due to errors unrelated to the client software's normal `SYNCING` status, the client software **MUST** return an error.
+1. If any of the above fails due to errors unrelated to the client software's normal `SYNCING` status, the client software **MUST** return an error.

 ##### Payload build process
 The payload build process is specified as follows: